 (1) The Credit Facilities are subject to a semi-annual review of the borrowing base limit, which is directly impacted by the value of Birchcliff's petroleum and natural gas reserves.
-On July 28, 2016, in connection with the closing of the Gordondale Acquisition, the borrowing base was increased to \$950 million.

 (2) Letters of credit are issued to various service providers.
-In connection with the Gordondale Acquisition, the Corporation issued a letter of credit for \$12 million to secure its obligations under various midstream and marketing arrangements.
-The aforementioned letter of credit has reduced the amount available under the Working Capital Facility from \$50 million to approximately \$38 million.
-There were no amounts drawn on the letters of credit during 2016 and 2015.
+The letters of credit has reduced the amount available under the Working Capital Facility from \$50 million to approximately \$38 million.
+There were no amounts drawn on the letters of credit during 2017 and 2016.